AstroLabs-UK/SquadronDashboard/README.md

 - **Squadron/unit name** and **weather location** (name + latitude/longitude)
 - **Leaderboard Google Sheets CSV link** — see below
-- **"See more events" QR link** — shown as the final page of the events rotation; defaults to the cadet portal events page
+- **"See all events" QR link** — shown on the right-hand side of the events panel; defaults to the cadet portal events page
 - **Error report link** — shown as a QR code if a panel fails to load (e.g. a Google Form); leave blank to disable
 - **Auto shutdown after (minutes)** — how long after boot the device powers itself off, defaults to 165 (2h45m).
 Takes effect from the next boot onwards, since the timer reads this value fresh at boot time rather than while it's already counting down
 - **Instagram widget embed code** — paste a full embed snippet from a free widget service like [elfsight.com](https://elfsight.com) or [sociablekit.com](https://sociablekit.com); refreshes itself on screen every 10 minutes